steinbergmedia/halion-script-api/src/HALion-Macro-Page/pages/Text.md

 ## Description

 The Text control can be used to edit either strings or values, depending on the type of parameter that it is connected to.
 If a parameter is defined as a value, you can increase and decrease the value by clicking on the text control and dragging up and down.
 For string parameters, you can enter the string.
-With Fit String and Fit Path, there are two options to automatically shorten a string if it is getting too long to be displayed completely.
+The Fit String and Fit Path options automatically shorten a string if it is getting too long to be displayed completely.
 For value parameters, you can add a unit that is displayed behind the value.
-If you want increment and decrement buttons, take the combined value box template, which contains a text control with up and down buttons.
+If you want increment and decrement buttons, you can use the "ValueBox Black Flat" template from the Basic Controls library (in the "Flat" folder found in the "Text and Value" folder).
+This template contains a text control with up and down buttons.

 ## Properties